nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 >You may try one of the following:
 >- Remove the corrupted line (delete one course mapping),
 >- Remove any empty lines in the file.
+>- Ensure the file has an empty line at the end of the list of courses for a new course to be added.
 >
 > **This list is non-exhaustive.**
 >